AdobeDocs/analytics.en/help/import/data-connectors/optivo-overview/optivo-overview.md

 ---
 description: This integration combines the power of email marketing software integrated feedback system and the behavioral reporting of Adobe Analytics to create powerful analytics and optimization opportunities for your organization.
-seo-description: This integration combines the power of email marketing software integrated feedback system and the behavioral reporting of Adobe Analytics to create powerful analytics and optimization opportunities for your organization.
-seo-title: optivo® broadmail Data Connector for Adobe Analytics
 title: optivo® broadmail Data Connector for Adobe Analytics
 uuid: bd713080-9d1a-49ee-aad0-86dd5c37c34a
 ---